If we can succeed in our mind, we can succeed with our life.

 It's important for us to think about how we want to achieve success and to turn our goals into mental pictures, so that our mind can have a picture of our future.

 We will always act like our self-portrait -- the person we think we are -- and what our mind can envision, our body can produce.

-Whatever a person allows to occupy their mind will sooner or later determine their speech and actions; this is the whole premise behind Paul's admonishments to establish wholesome thought patterns (Phil.
+Our mind directs traffic with our future; whatever a person allows to occupy their mind will sooner or later determine their speech and actions; this is the whole premise behind Paul's admonishments to establish beneficial thought patterns (Phil.
 4:8, Col. 3:2-5).

-The more creative we are, the greater will be our struggle against Resistance -- the Voice of the Lizard [See blog, The Book].
+The more creative we are, the greater will be our struggle in the mind.

-All of our inner creative battles to bring something new into existence from nothing (in fact, all of life's battles) are there.
+All of our inner creative battles to bring something new into existence are in the mind -- all of life's battles, in fact, are there.

-When a person thinks courage instead of fear, their mind being motivated to a higher level opens to maximum strength and goes to work on the situation at hand.
+When the new organist thinks courage instead of fear their mind is motivated to a higher level, opens to maximum strength, and goes to work on the situation at hand.